Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

-In the right-hand side band indices $n,m$ are summed over filled and empty states respectively, and the momentum dependence is implicit.
-In the left hand side the dissipative conductivity contains both the longitudinal and Hall components which pick up the symmetric and and antisymmetric parts of the geometric tensor.
-We introduce a low energy cutoff to remove any Fermi surface contribution.
-Assuming that the geometric contribution to the optical conductivity is dominated by a characteristic energy $\omega_g$, the optical mass may be approximated by $1/m\sim\omega_g\ell_g^2$, the shot noise by $\omega_g^2\ell_g^2$ and the dielectric constant of an insulator $\varepsilon=1+\chi$ with $\chi\sim\ell_g^2/\omega_g$.
-Note that this also highlights that moments with positive powers of energy differences $\omega^\eta$, $\eta>0$ become hard to estimate without accounting for the atomic contribution at high energies $\sim\omega_a^\eta\ell_a^2$.
-While this reasoning applies perfectly in a system with flat bands, such as in the Landau level problem, strictly speaking all different sum rules, or moments of ground state dipole fluctuations, should be computed by the knowledge of \emph{all} states in the Hilbert space, both filled and empty, and this approximation may not be suited for highly dispersive bands and broad distributions of $\sigma(\omega)$.
-In this limit, we can instead keep track of these few moments as independent geometric scales, which can be used to accurately describe the response of materials beyond the semiclassical regime.
+We should also highlight that moments with positive powers of energy differences $\hbar\omega_{mn}^\eta$, $\eta>0$ become hard to estimate without accounting for the atomic contribution at high energies.
+For this reason it is not possible to accurately capture orbital magnetization without involving core orbitals~\cite{Vanderbilt2018Book}, as one example.
+This approximation becomes exact in a system with only flat bands, such as in the Landau level problem.
+However, strictly speaking, all moments of the ground state dipole fluctuations should be computed by the knowledge of all states in the Hilbert space, both filled and empty.
+Particularly for highly dispersive bands and broad distributions of $\sigma(\omega)$, approximating a single length scale $\ell_g$ may not be suitable.
+In such cases, however, we may instead keep track of these few moments as independent geometric scales, which can be used to accurately describe the response of materials beyond the single band and long-wavelength approximations, still compressing the wavefunction data to a few phenomenological numbers.